 Galgibag, Talpona and Rajbag beaches are found a short ride outside of the town of Chaudi in South Goa India.
 Follow the Chaudi road along from Rajbag, and look out for the sign through to Talpona.
 The journey is a pleasant scooter ride along a decent road that passes though a few small villages.
 Alternatively you can take the new highway to Galgibag that now only takes 10 minutes.

-Galgibag Talpona and Rajbag
+Directions to Galgibag Talpona and Rajbag

-With only a couple of beach shacks and a hotel, this South Goa destination is very quiet, and not touched by the evil commercialisation of some of the larger resorts.
+With only a few beach shacks, restaurants and a hotel, this South Goa destination is very quiet, and not touched by the evil commercialisation of some of the larger resorts.
 The crescent shaped beach is quite long and has local fishing boats moored there through the day.

-Following the highway also brings you down through to Polem beach, which is situated just before the state border of Karnataka.
+Following the highway also brings you down through to Polem beach, situated just before the state border of Karnataka.
 If you continue along this road it will bring you to Karwar and the Kali river crossing.

 These locations are around 30 minutes from Patnem and Palolem and is best accessed by scooter.
 You can source one locally for 350-400 rupees or less if you hire one for a few days.
 Being mobile you will be able to visit some other local attractions like Agonda, Cola Beach and Cabo de Rama Fort.
 These are all within a 30-40 minute drive from Palolem and Patnem and well worth visiting.